-Neoprene is an incredibly versatile material, and is what wetsuits are usually made from.
+Neoprene is an incredibly versatile material and is what wetsuits are usually made from.
 You might then be wondering what this is doing on a list of the best soundproof flooring materials, but you’d be surprised how much of a difference it makes.

-Neoprene is similar in structure to EVA foam, but it more spongy.
+Neoprene is similar in structure to EVA foam, but it is more spongy.
 This means it does a great job at absorbing impact noise and is suitable for laying under floors.
 At around 0.7mm thick it won’t make that much difference to the floor.

 While this might not sound like much, it makes up for its lack of thickness in its density.
-The reason neoprene is used for wetsuits is because it’s an excellent insulator of heat, and this is also true for sound waves.
+The reason neoprene is used for wetsuits is that it’s an excellent insulator of heat, and this is also true for sound waves.